© Kevin Chilvers

 Samantha opened the nearest.
+‘It’s the airing cupboard.’
 She rummaged through housed towels and spare bedding stacked on shelves and shook her head.
-It’s the airing cupboard.’

-Hawk lifted the hinged lid, scanned a pile of blankets and shut it again.
-‘We’ve missed something.’
+Hawk lifted the hinged lid, lifted a pile of blankets and shut it again.
+‘Nothing here.
+We’ve missed something.’

 ‘Like this?’
-Samantha’s face crinkled in a smug grin and she pointed beneath a line of hanging dresses.
+Samantha’s face crinkled in a smug grin and she bent down and pointed beneath a line of hanging dresses.
 A recess in wall housed a foot-square modern Chubb safe.
 ‘Do you think Beckler has the key with him?’

 ‘More likely he’s hidden it in the house.
 You search here while I’ll look in the study.’

 He emptied every cupboard and drawer and exhausted all possible hiding places without success.
 Where else?
-Taped to the back of the photos.
+Taped to the back of the photos?
 Nope.
 Not in the lounge.
 That left the study.
 Hawk pictured the wall of books and groaned.
-Finding a safe was one thing, but a key was a different matter entirely.
+Finding a safe was one thing but a key was a different matter entirely.
 He could almost hear the shelves groaning under the weight of books; each one was a potential hiding place.